 How Stress Impacts Fertility

 These facts are very important to consider if you have been trying to conceive with no results.
-It also shows that stress releif should be a part of every couples conception plan even if they are going through IVF.
+It also shows that stress relief should be a part of every couple’s conception plan even if they are going through IVF.

 Trying to carry a pregnancy to term during stressful times places the fetus at risk.
 The body knows this, which is why it creates an environment that is basically inhospitable to conception.
 Generally, a stressed person is an unhealthy person.
-Women with stress are generally overly tired, filled with nervous tension and may not be living a healthy style but not eating properly or worse.
+People living with a high stress level are typically overly tired and filled with nervous tension, which may cause them to choose poor dietary and lifestyle habits.

 Reducing Stress for Fertility

 In you are having difficulty conceiving, stress may very well be a factor.
 If you have had fertility tests performed and have found that there is no medical reason for your infertility, it is time to evaluate your life and determine how much stress you have.
 Of course, you may not even have need for an evaluation.
 You may know you are stressed.
 In that case, it is time to start defeating that stress to help your fertility.